nikiimisal/3-tier_Architecture_Related/VPC.md

 Assign each subnet to different Availability Zones for high availability

-4. Set Up an Internet Gateway (IGW)
+<h2>4.
+Set Up an Internet Gateway (IGW)</h2>

-• Navigate to Internet Gateways, click Create, give it a name, then
+• Navigate to Internet Gateways, click Create, give it a name, then <br>

 • Attach to VPC =Click on the internet gateway that you created.
-Then click on Actions, and from there choose Attach to VPC.
-Finally, select the internet gateway that you created when prompted to connect it to the VPC.
+Then click on Actions, <br>
+  and from there choose Attach to VPC.
+Finally, select the internet gateway that you created when prompted to connect it to the VPC.<br>

 • To make your perticular subnet truly "public," you’ll need to update its route table next

-5. Configure Route Table for Public Subnet
+<h2>5.
+Configure Route Table for Public Subnet</h2>

-• Access Route Tables, create or select one for public traffic and another for private.
+• Access Route Tables, create or select one for public traffic and another for private.<br>

-• Add a public route: 0.0.0.0/0 → the Internet Gateway (IGW).
+• Add a public route: 0.0.0.0/0 → the Internet Gateway (IGW).<br>

-• Associate this route table with your public subnet
+• Associate this route table with your public subnet <br>

-6. Set Up NAT Gateway for Private Subnet
+<h2>6.
+Set Up NAT Gateway for Private Subnet</h2>

-Allocate an Elastic IP under Elastic IPs.
+• Allocate an Elastic IP under Elastic IPs.<br>

-Go to NAT Gateways, click Create, choose your public subnet and attach the Elastic IP
+• Go to NAT Gateways, click Create, choose your public subnet and attach the Elastic IP <br>

-In the private route table, add route 0.0.0.0/0 → your NAT Gateway and associate it with your private subnet
+• In the private route table, add route 0.0.0.0/0 → your NAT Gateway and associate it with your private subnet <br>

-7. Enable DNS Support (via CLI, if needed)
+<h2>7.
+Enable DNS Support (via CLI, if needed)</h2>

 If using the AWS CLI, ensure DNS resolution and hostnames are enabled: